 Muscle atrophy and strength loss.
 Skeletal muscle begins to atrophy within days of inactivity, with significant strength loss measurable within 2–4 weeks of complete rest.
 For people who have been sedentary for months or years, available muscle cross-section is substantially reduced, making daily activities more effortful and injury risk higher.

-The good news is that all of these adaptations reverse quickly with appropriate exercise.
-According to the ACSM position stand (PMID 21694556), previously sedentary adults can expect measurable improvements in cardiovascular fitness, muscular strength, and metabolic markers within 8–12 weeks of consistent moderate-intensity exercise.
+What matters is that all of these adaptations reverse quickly with appropriate exercise.
+According to the ACSM position stand (Garber et al., 2011), previously sedentary adults can expect measurable improvements in cardiovascular fitness, muscular strength, and metabolic markers within 8–12 weeks of consistent moderate-intensity exercise.

 The Starting Point That Actually Works